elicia4/linux_notes/commands/cron.md

     sudo crontab -u www-data -e

+Imagine you have a website backup script.
 Add the following line to it:

     0 3 * * * /usr/local/bin/website_backup.sh